roythearsonist/roythearsonist/README.md

 - 📫 How to reach me: Twiter, Discord
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have gived myself heartburn many times.
+#### People I know/work with:
+- @Naoismywaifu, who helped me with HTML and CSS
+- @SaltNuggets, who I help with their project